Islandora/Alpaca/README.md

 fcrepo.indexer.external=queue:islandora-indexing-fcrepo-file-external
 ```
 These define the various queues to listen on for the indexing/deletion
 messages.
-These should match your Islandora instance.
+The part after `queue:` should match your Islandora instance "Actions".
 ```
 fcrepo.indexer.milliner.baseUrl=http://localhost:8000/milliner
 ```